Where Will Your Largest Fundraising Impact NEXT Year Come From?

 There are so many ways to do this, however if your fundraising team can just apply a few basic principles the 18% retention level can be improved immensely.
 My personal three favorite principles are:

 - Ensure at least three “touches” occur in the first 90 days after the gift is made, especially phone calls

 - Make the touches as personalized as possible

 - Be different than most of your competition

 Those seem so commonsense that every charity engaged in fundraising would comply, but time and time again, we see only a boilerplate non-personalized letter being the only response or touch used with the donor.
 No wonder they soon forget your charity’s mission.

-Ok, I know we are still in the first quarter of 2020 and we have barely printed out all of 2019 year end reports.
-When we look forward to 2021 and think about where we can most move the needle in funding our mission the math behind First-Time Donor Retention is compelling.
+When we look forward to next year and think about where we can most move the needle in funding our mission the math behind First-Time Donor Retention is compelling.

 If you are like most charities fundraising, a large amount of your focus is attracting new donors each year.
 I know from my experience attending both board meetings and fundraising committee meetings, the conversation seldom shifts away from this topic of finding new donors.
 Vast sums of dollars and manpower are spent creating new special events, expanding existing events, designing new mailings or calling campaigns.